-It is always good practice to change the locks on your new home.
+It is always good practice to change the locks in your new home.
 Even if you’re not concerned about the previous owner, you never know who might have a key.
 This is definitely one of those areas where it’s better to be safe than sorry.
 Also, it’s always a best practice to have multiple sets of keys to your place, especially if you live alone.
-Ideally, having three sets of keys is the way to go one to be your primary set, one given to a trusted friend or neighbor and the third to be the backup, just in case.
+Ideally, having three sets of keys is the way to go one to be your primary set, one given to a trusted friend or neighbor, and the third to be the backup, just in case.

 Create a maintenance schedule